March Madness 2022: 68-Team NCAA Men's Tournament Field Revealed on Selection Sunday

 The thing that makes Gonzaga so dangerous is its ability to win on both ends of the floor.

-The Bulldogs are No. 1 in KenPom.com's offensive efficiency rankings and No. 7 in the defensive efficiency rankings.
-They are the only team in the country that finished in the top 10 in each category, which means they will not be reliant on their offense or defense to make a deep run.
+The Bulldogs are No. 1 in KenPom.com's offensive efficiency rankings and No. 7 in defensive efficiency.
+They are the only team in the country that finished in the top 10 in each category, which means they will not be reliant on their offense or defense alone to make a deep run.

 Gonzaga also has the star power to take over in crunch time.

-There may not be a better frontcourt in the nation than Chet Holmgren and Drew Timme, and the presence of both on the floor means opponents will have to pick and choose when they use double-teams.
+There may not be a better frontcourt in the nation than Chet Holmgren and Drew Timme, and the presence of both on the floor means opponents will have to pick and choose when to double-team.

 The backcourt trio of Julian Strawther, Andrew Nembhard and Rasir Bolton is also formidable, and all three of them can capitalize from three-point range when Timme and Holmgren attract extra attention in the frontcourt.